 Keep ReadingNorins & Bailey publish in Washington & Lee Law Review Online

-First Amendment Clinic director Clare R. Norins and clinic alum Mark L. Bailey (JD ’22) critique the Supreme Court’s new state action test in Stitch Incoming: Lindke v.
+Clinical Associate Professor and First Amendment Clinic director Clare R. Norins and clinic alum Mark L. Bailey (JD ’22) critique the Supreme Court’s new state-action test in Stitch Incoming: Lindke v.
 Freed’s Impact on Social-Media-Blocking Litigation, 82 Wash. & Lee L. Rev. Online 172 (2024).

 Keep ReadingClinic receives a $5 million endowment gift from the Stanton Foundation